mdb/mdb.github.io/content/blog/2022-11-28-kubernetes-operators.md

 ## Why?

-Out of the box, the [Kubernetes API](https://kubernetes.io/docs/concepts/overview/kubernetes-api/) enables querying and manipulating common, built-in [API objects](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/), such as Pods, Namespaces, Deployments, ConfigMaps, etc. However, through operators, the core Kubernetes API can be extended -- and enhanced -- beyond these core objects to support higher level abstractions.
+By default, the [Kubernetes API](https://kubernetes.io/docs/concepts/overview/kubernetes-api/) enables querying and manipulating common, built-in [API objects](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/), such as Pods, Namespaces, Deployments, ConfigMaps, etc. However, through operators, the core Kubernetes API can be extended -- and enhanced -- beyond these core objects to support higher level abstractions pertaining to more specific, less generic workloads.

-In effect, operators enable platform engineers to codify operational logic pertaining to an application or workload, thereby abstracting features like resilience, deployment logic, autoscaling, advanced routing, configuration, etc. into discreet software components.
-These discreet operators may have their own develop, build, test, version, and release lifeycle, and offer operational solutions that can be repeatably installed into underlying Kubernetes clusters to natively enhance those clusters' capabilities.
+In effect, operators enable platform engineers to codify and automate the operational logic associated with an application or workload, thereby abstracting features like resilience, deployment behavior, autoscaling, advanced routing, configuration, etc. into discreet software components.
+These discreet components -- _operators_ -- may have their own develop, build, test, version, and release lifeycle, and offer operational solutions that can be repeatably installed into underlying Kubernetes clusters to enhance those clusters' capabilities.

 A few examples:

-* [Predictive Horizontal Pod Autoscaler](https://github.com/jthomperoo/predictive-horizontal-pod-autoscaler) offers predictive horizontal pod autoscaling capabilities
 * [GlooEdge](https://github.com/solo-io/gloo) offers an ingress controller and API gateway
 * [operatorhub.io](https://operatorhub.io/) offers numerous operator examples
 * The [operator-sdk tutorial](https://sdk.operatorframework.io/docs/building-operators/golang/tutorial/) offers an example of an operator that abstracts a [memcached](https://memcached.org/) deployment